Student Award Submission Guidelines

 - the opportunity to present prize-winning papers at an ASFS/AFHVS conference.
 Winners who wish to present the year they receive their award must have submitted a conference abstract in that same year.

 - Authors are highly encouraged to simultaneously submit an abstract to the ASFS/AFHVS conference by the conference deadline.
+Conference organizers cannot add your paper to an already completed program; you MUST submit an abstract by the deadline.

 - Prize winning papers may be presented at an ASFS/AFHVS conference within two years of award.
 Those prize winners who submit a conference abstract in the subsequent two years, should indicate their award status (year and name of award) with the abstract.